Charis-Tracie/Technical_writing/README.md

 # Technical_writing
-how do we write a readme file ?explain more on the syntax and structure Basic Structure of a README File
+how do we write a readme file majoring on the syntax and structure Basic Structure of a README File
 Most README files follow this general structure (written in Markdown format):
 # Project Title